 The immune system is of importance in ABMT for several reasons.
 First, immunocompetent cells play a role in defense against residual leukemic cells, frequently present in the bone marrow recipient, in the bone marrow graft, or in both.
 Second, these cells are involved in resistance against microbial infections, one of the major problems associated with bone marrow transplantation.
-These infections may be fatal for the pa-Third, lymphocytes, via celltient receiving a bone marrow transplant. to-cell interaction and production of soluble factors, contribute to the hematopoietic and lymphoid recovery and perhaps also to the speed of such recovery.
+These infections may be fatal for the patient receiving a bone marrow transplant.
+Third, lymphocytes, via cellto-cell interaction and production of soluble factors, contribute to the hematopoietic and lymphoid recovery and perhaps also to the speed of such recovery.